Second-Order Assortative Mixing in Social Networks: Second-Order Mixing Pattern

-Values of the assortative coefficients, $r$, ${\cal{R}}_{avg}$ and ${\cal{R}}_{max}$ are provided in Table\,\ref{table:networks}.
 We consider eleven networks, including five social networks, two biological networks, two technology networks, and two synthetic networks based on random connections~\cite{erdos59} and the Barab\'asi and Albert~\cite{Barabasi99} model, respectively.
+Values of both the first-order and the second-order assortative coefficients, $r$, ${\cal{R}}_{avg}$ and ${\cal{R}}_{max}$ are provided in Table\,\ref{table:networks}.